 thredUp is an easy way to get rid of your clothing that’s in good condition.
 You order a Clean Out Bag (that comes prepaid so you can ship it to them) and fill it with your items.

 If you want to know about how much you’ll get paid, you can use their Clean Out Calculator.

 Once you ship, a fashion resale professional will determine if they want to buy it.
 If they do, you will receive 40 percent of the resale value.
 You may choose to get paid with thredUP credit or via PayPal.

-Sometimes, selling involves good old-fashioned, face-to-face interaction so buyers can closely examine the goods.
-Doing it this way can be easier since you don’t need to worry about shipping, especially if you have large items to get rid of like furniture.
+Sometimes, selling involves good old-fashioned, face-to-face interaction.
+It gives buyers a chance to examine the goods closely.
+Doing it this way can be easier since you don’t need to worry about shipping, especially if you have large items to get rid of, like furniture.